The Inner Child

 My understanding of inner voices comes from the work of Drs.
 Hal and Sidra Stone.
 I've spent a lot of time doing Voice Dialogue with myself and teaching it to other people.
 Voice Dialogue is extremely effective at helping us understand the different aspects of our complex personalities.

 The Inner Child is the one voice who never grows up - by definition.
 This is the voice who will always feel sad when bad things happen.
 She will whine about suffering, and she will want to be loved by everyone - even people who are not good for her.
-She will always want attention, play time, and tasty treats.
+She will always want attention, play time and tasty treats.
 And she doesn't think rationally.

-For several months before the rebirth of my Inner Child, I'd been having recurring dreams about finding an abandoned baby inside a drawer in my closet.
+For several months before the emergence of my Inner Child, I'd been having recurring dreams about finding an abandoned baby inside a drawer in my closet.
 In the dream, I felt terribly guilty, and I wondered how I could have forgotten that I had a baby.
 The baby was laying there, half-dead from malnourishment, suffering in her dirty diaper.

 I'd wake up from these very realistic dreams feeling terrible.
 I'd have to remind myself that I was a good mother to my children.
 So why was I having these dreams?